The GitLab JTBD Playbook

 - Construct Outcome Statements:

-- Continue this process until you have written Outcome Statements for the entire Job Map.
+- Continue this process until you have written Outcome Statements for every pain point, hurdle or workaround sticky you created.
+This will essentially cover problems for the entire Job Map.

 Note: Your Job can have between 50-150 Outcome Statements.
 These statements will be validated through an [Outcome Statement survey].